sheralipak/Monorepo-Archive/Ashiyana-Online-FYP/README.md

 ## 🛡️ Cybersecurity & SOC Relevance
 * **Security-by-Design Lifecycle Audit:** Reviewing these structural design bounds, verification engines, and access scopes mimics the threat-modeling stage of the secure SDLC.
 Catching architectural flaws here mitigates downstream logic bypass exploits.

+* The File size is 830+MB in zip so you can email me for access i will send you the link
 * **Operational Configuration Compliance:** Managing rigorous WBS logging, tracking change registers, and maintaining strict change control documentation mirrors the formal change management and audit compliance models seen in mature Security Operations Centers (SOC).

 ## 🛠️ Technical Focus